Spoingus/TroublesomeTanks_CDP/README.md

 ## New Features:
 The CDP version of the game has implemented a number of new features, here is a brief list of those features:

 - Map Loading From Json Files
 - Power Up Abilities
 - Map Based Pickup System

+It should be of note that not all of these new features are in the main branch as of yet.

+## Refactoring:
+The project has undergone numerous refactoring efforts over the course of the CDP version, this is a brief look into what has been refactored within this repository:

+- Controller Code: Adding ID support to the controllers for easier reconnection and preventing bugs with team controllers getting mixed swapped.
+- Map Management: Maps now have a dedicated manager to handle the parsing and loading of the Json map files.
+- Manager Classes: Manager classes have been implemented for Sound, Collision and other similar aspects of the game to prevent code duplication while improving readability.

+It should be of note that not all of these refactoring efforts are in the main branch as of yet.

 ## Solution Diagrams:
 ### Scenes - Class Diagram